Troubleshooting

 3. If so, run SEC cleanup command and try onboarding again.

-Contact CDO Support
+Contact Security Cloud Control Support

 If none of these scenarios match yours, open a case with Cisco Technical Assistance Center.